ucopacme/codestar/README.md

 from cdk and evaluate the resulting cloud formation templates with cfn nag.
 It follows a pattern of build, test, create change set and finally deploy change set.

+### permission boundaries

+Toolchain contains several iam resources attached to codepipeline stages.
+They need to be configured to have the permissions needed to build whatever is being built by codepipeline stages.
+Note the permission boundaries confine resources to awscodestar-$ProjectId*.

 ## source